day8/lein-git-inject/README.md

 # lein-git-inject

-Normally, when using Leiningen, the `version` of an application or library can be found by impecting the `project.clj` and locating the 2nd argument of `defproject`:
+When using Leiningen, the `version` of an application or library is found by inspecting the `project.clj` and locating the 2nd argument of `defproject`:
 ```
 (defproject day8/my-app-name "23.4.5"    ;;  <--- "23.4.5" is the version
    ...)